domjarkey/concise/README.md

 #>  Row 10, Group B: 59.6666666666667
 ```

-`cmap` is equivalent to `purrr::map`, applying an anonymous function
+`map.` is equivalent to `purrr::map`, applying an anonymous function
 iteratively to a list input, except it also allows for use of `concise`
 pronouns.
 In the below example, `.nm` is used to refer to the `names`
 attribute for each element in the input vector, and `.col` refers to the